outofbits/thor/README.md

     maxTimeSinceLastBlock: 60000
 monitor:
   interval: 1000
+prometheus:
+  hostname: "0.0.0.0"
+  port: "9200"
 ```

-You should have a setup of your jormungandr node in which it automitically restarts after a shut down (e.g. systemd, docker compose/swarm, kubernetes).
+You should have a setup of your jormungandr node in which it automitically restarts after a shut down (e.g. systemd,
+docker compose/swarm, kubernetes).
 This is expected by this tool.

 ## Build
 You need to have the Go language installed on your machine; instructions are [here](https://golang.org/doc/install#install).
 Then